ItsRendy/Lithon/README.md

 Hello
 ```
 it only prints "Hello" as Hello World gets split up into different variables so World is by it's own and does nothing
-but you can do print things like this
+but you can print things like this

 Example 3: